law-lin/lawrence/content/posts/2021-07-11-the-meaning-of-life.md

 But isn't that pointless?
 Trying to find meaning when you know that you won't find it?
 Isn't that _absurd_?

 I never knew there was a term for this until I came across a philosophy book that mentioned [absurdism](https://en.wikipedia.org/wiki/Absurdism).
-As I read more and more about absurdism, I was fascinated with the theory and decided to read Albert Camus' _The Stranger_, a book well known for its emphasis on the meaningless of life and the irrationality of the world.
+As I read more and more about absurdism, I was fascinated with the theory and decided to read Albert Camus' _The Stranger_, a book well known for its themes on the meaningless of life and the irrationality of the world.

-#### Some spoilers ahead!
+**Some spoilers ahead!**

 The very first two sentences of the story hooked me in immediately: